25 Best and Worst Commuter Cities in Oregon

 #11 – Ontario

 Small and filled with friendly people, the community of Ontario is located in the eastern part of the state.
 Interstate 84 and Highway 30 pass through Ontario, so residents can commute to nearby cities like Vale and Huntington for work, or head over the border to Idaho.
-If you’re staying local, Ontario has a strong agricultural base, but it’s also home to the Saint Alphonsus Medical Center, St. Luke’s Medical Center, and several assisted living facilities, so jobs in healthcare are common.
+If you’re staying local, Ontario has a strong agricultural base, but it’s also home to the Saint Alphonsus Medical Center, St. Luke’s Medical Center, and several assisted living facilities.
+So jobs in healthcare are common.
+You can still get into technology and other important parts of the business market.

 In Ontario, an impressive 14 percent of workers carpool.
 That’s almost 50 percent more than the national average.
 Carpooling helps minimize traffic, which could be why most workers enjoy a commute of just 16 minutes.